 Group D Streptococci possess the group D lipoteichoic acid antigen in their cell walls.
-Former Group D species, which are predominant normal inhabitants of the human gastrointestinal tract, are termed as faecal Streptococci or Enterococci.
+Group D species, are predominant normal inhabitants of the human gastrointestinal tract, are termed as faecal streptococci or Enterococci.
 The unique ability of Enterococci to split esculin was reported by Meyer and Schonfeld.
-Enterococci and Group D Streptococci hydrolyse esculin to esculetin and dextrose, which reacts with ferric citrate producing brownish black precipitate.
+Enterococci and group D streptococci hydrolyze esculin to esculetin and dextrose, which reacts with ferric citrate producing brownish black precipitate.
 The use of esculin hydrolysis in identification of Enterococci was first cited by Rochaix.
-Bile Esculin Agar was originally formulated by Swan for the isolation and identification of Group D Streptococci from food.
-Facklam and Moody further reported that using Bile Esculin Agar, Group D Streptococci could be differentiated from non-Group D Streptococci.
-Bile Esculin Agar was also shown to aid differentiation of Enterobacteriaceae, Klebsiella, Enterobacter, Serratia from other Enterobacteriaceae genera on the basis of esculin hydrolysis.
 However, other tests such as salt tolerance should be performed for identifying Enterococci.
-Bile Esculin Azide Agar is a modification of Bile Esculin Agar as per Isenberg.
-In this medium the bile concentration is reduced and additional sodium azide is incorporated.
+Modified Bile Esculin Azide Agar was formulated according to Isenberg et al, Swan, Facklam and Moody and Meyer and Schonfeld.
+They reported that esculin hydrolysis and bile tolerance permit the isolation and identification of group D streptococci in 24 hours.